Interpretable Machine Learning for Survival Analysis: Data Application Example

 \subsubsection{Individual Conditional Expectation and Partial Dependence Plots}

-Now centered individual conditional expectation (c-ICE) and partial dependence plots (c-PDP) are jointly plotted to visualize the influence of the \texttt{mother\_age} feature on the probability of survival of children in the test set at different ages (see Figure~\ref{fig:pdp}).
-To compute the c-ICE curves, a random sample of 100 children is taken from the test set, to ensure discernability of the depicted c-ICE curves by avoiding over-cluttering.
+Now centered individual conditional expectation (c-ICE) and partial dependence plots (c-PDP) are jointly plotted to visualize the influence of the \texttt{horTh} feature on the probability of breast cancer recurrence in the test set (see Figure~\ref{fig:pdp}).
+To compute the c-ICE curves, a random sample of 100 patients is taken from the test set, to ensure discernability of the depicted c-ICE curves by avoiding over-cluttering.
 The c-PDP curves are computed on the full test set.
-Centering with regard to the minimum observed feature value is employed to facilitate the assessment of the degree of heterogeneity in the ICE curve shapes to determine whether there are interactions between \texttt{mother\_age} and other features.
-For additional visual clarity, the c-ICE curves are plotted without the c-PDPs in Figure~\ref{fig:ice_grid} in the appendix\ref{app1}.
-For both the \texttt{ranger} and \texttt{deepsurv} models, the degree of heterogeneity in the c-ICE curves is low to moderate compared across different individuals, yet increasing in prevalence for higher survival times.
-This suggests a low to moderate degree of interaction between the \texttt{mother\_age} feature and other features in both presented models.
-Considering the c-PDPs, the average predicted probability of survival is found to decrease in both models as the ages of mothers increase.
-In both models, this effect becomes stronger as children become older.
-However, the magnitude of this observed effect differs greatly between the two models.
-In the \texttt{ranger} model, the age of the mother does not affect the average predicted probability of survival of the model up until the age of about 35 years.
-The negative effect on the average predicted probability of survival for child ages $>35$ months is also rather small in absolute magnitude, not exceeding a change in $-0.05$ percentage points, rendering the effect of the age of the mother on their child's survival probability estimated by \texttt{ranger} immaterial.
-In contrast, \texttt{deepsurv} attributes a sizeable influence of the mother's age on their child's predicted probability of survival, for instance for children aged 59 months, the change in average predicted probability of survival is predicted to increase in absolute magnitude from $-0.05$ to $-0.35$ percentage points.
+Centering with regard to the minimum observed feature value is employed to facilitate the assessment of the degree of heterogeneity in the ICE curve shapes to determine whether there are interactions between \texttt{horTh} and other features.
+For both the \texttt{coxph} and \texttt{ranger} models, the degree of heterogeneity in the c-ICE curves is low to moderate comparing the curves of different individuals across the same model.
+This suggests a low to moderate degree of interaction between the \texttt{horTh} feature and other features in both presented models.
+Considering the c-PDPs, the average predicted probability of recurrence free survival is found to increase in both models if patients receive hormonal therapy compared to not receiving therapy.
+In both models, this effect becomes with increasing recurrence free survival time.
+The estimated effect magnitude is similar in both models with $[0, 0.1]$.